Slackadays/Clipboard/README.md

 - Customize the <img src="documentation/readme-assets/eyecandy.svg" height="16px" alt="eye candy"/> to your complete viewing pleasure,
 - And tons more!

-Oh, and did we also mention that it's 100 percent free and open source?
-Yes, that too!
+Oh yeah, and did we also mention that it's 100 percent free and open source?
+That too!

 <br>